Strengthening for the Future: CompSource Mutual’s Proposed Reorganization

 No. The company’s financial position remains strong.
 All assets, liabilities, and obligations will continue under the reorganized company, and all existing policies remain secure.
 The reorganization simply provides a modern structure to support responsible growth. - What is the next step in this process?

-To ensure the reorganization is fair and equitable to members and protects the rights of policyholders, the Oklahoma Insurance Department has extended its review period and retained a qualified and independent expert to assist in its review.
-Following review and approval by the Oklahoma Insurance Department, eligible policyholders will have the opportunity to vote on the proposal.
+To ensure the reorganization is fair and equitable to members and protects policyholder rights, the Oklahoma Insurance Department retained a qualified, independent expert to assist in its review.
+The qualified and independent expert concluded that the proposed reorganization is fair and equitable to policyholders, and, as a result, the OID approved the plan.
+Now, eligible policyholders will have the opportunity to vote on the proposal.